Legendaddy (album)

 Legendaddy (stylized in all caps) is the eighth studio album by Puerto Rican rapper Daddy Yankee, released on March 24, 2022, by El Cartel Records and Republic Records.
-It is his first and only album released directly under Universal, rather than its Latin division, after signing a global distribution deal in 2020.

 Published 10 years after his previous studio album, Legendaddy was originally intended to be Daddy Yankee's last record, as he announced that he would retire from music after the end of his farewell concert tour, La Última Vuelta, in 2023.
 Nevertheless, he subsequently returned to music, releasing Lamento en Baile in 2025.

 Daddy Yankee described its themes as "fight, party, war and romance."
 Musically, Legendaddy is primarily a reggaeton record that incorporates trap and elements of salsa, bachata, cumbia, dembow and electronic dance music.
 He co-wrote and co-produced all 19 tracks, for which he recruited producers including Play-N-Skillz, Dímelo Flow, Luny, Tainy, and Chris Jedi.
 It features collaborations with Bad Bunny, Becky G, El Alfa, Lil Jon, Michael Buffer, Myke Towers, Natti Natasha, Nile Rodgers, Rauw Alejandro, Pitbull, and Sech.
 The album received mostly positive reviews from music critics, who referred to it as a good send-off for his retirement, although some of its tracks were criticized.
 It was nominated for a Grammy Award for Best Música Urbana Album, while the single "Agua" garnered him a Latin Grammy Award for Song of the Year nomination.

 Eight singles were released from the record, of which the Bad Bunny-featured "X Última Vez" peaked at number 23 on the Billboard Global 200 and within the top 10 in 10 Latin American countries, while "Remix" and "Rumbatón" reached number one in Daddy Yankee's native Puerto Rico; the former was the most-played radio song of the year in the country.
 Legendaddy became his highest-peaking album in Spain, at number two; the United States, at eight; Switzerland, at 17; and Canada, at 78.
 It subsequently received a Latin platinum and gold certification in the United States and Spain, respectively.
-Legendaddy is Daddy Yankee's final studio album in the reggaeton and hip-hop genre.
+Legendaddy is Daddy Yankee's final studio album in the reggaeton and hip-hop genre and as well as his final album released under El Cartel Records.